KansaraT/RAG-using-LlamaIndex-and-Claude/README.md

 STEPS TO BE FOLLOWED:

-Run create_embeddings.py file to create embeddings of your dataset. (like I am using GST_data)
+\item Run create_embeddings.py file to create embeddings of your dataset. (like I am using GST_data)